ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/terms.md

 *Traits* are similar to what many other languages call *interfaces*, and they define shared functionality that types can implement.
 Each type implementing a trait must provide its own implementation of trait's method signatures.

+### Zero-Cost Abstractions

+Example:
+Iterators are one of Rust's *zero-cost abstractions*, by which we mean that using the abstraction imposes no additional runtime overhead.